-For disk geometries, the gravitational contribution of material exterior to the galactocentric radius under consideration does not generally vanish..
+For disk geometries, the gravitational contribution of material exterior to the galactocentric radius under consideration does not generally vanish.
 Instead, the total acceleration must be obtained from the full mass distribution of the disk \citep{casertano1983rotation,binney2011galactic}.
-This raises the possibility that part of the inferred discrepancy between luminous and dynamical mass may depend not only on the amount of matter present, but also on how the gravitational field is geometrically evaluated.
+This suggests that the inferred relation between luminous and dynamical mass may depend not only on the amount of matter present, but also on how the gravitational field is evaluated in disk geometries.

-Several previous studies have shown that Newtonian disk gravity can produce richer dynamical behavior than is captured by simplified enclosed-mass arguments \citep{casertano1983rotation,feng2012mass,ryan2013galactic}.
+Several previous studies have shown that Newtonian disk gravity can produce richer dynamical behavior than is captured by simplified enclosed-mass arguments \citep{casertano1983rotation,feng2012mass,jalocha2010}.
 The present work revisits this issue by focusing specifically on the contribution of the full disk mass distribution, including material exterior to the radius of interest, and by quantifying the resulting impact on inferred galactic masses across a heterogeneous sample of spiral galaxies.

 To this end, we introduce the \textit{Lost and Found} (LF) model, a geometrically consistent Newtonian framework that combines direct full-disk gravitational integration with a two-component exponential representation of the disk surface density.
-This allows both the geometric contribution of the full disk and the radial structure of the mass distribution to be incorporated self-consistently, without imposing spherical symmetry.
-We show that this approach reproduces the main observed features of galactic rotation curves while systematically reducing the total mass required relative to conventional spherical-equivalent estimates.
+This approach incorporates both the geometric contribution of the full disk and the radial structure of the mass distribution in a self-consistent manner, without imposing spherical symmetry.
+We show that it reproduces the main observed features of galactic rotation curves while systematically reducing the inferred total mass relative to conventional enclosed-mass estimates.

 The structure of this paper is as follows.
 Section~\ref{sec:traditional} discusses the geometric limitations of the traditional enclosed-mass approach.
 Section~\ref{sec:lfmodel} introduces the LF model and its mathematical formulation.
 Section~\ref{sec:methodology} describes the numerical methodology.
 Section~\ref{sec:results} presents the rotation-curve fits and mass comparisons.
 Section~\ref{sec:discussion} discusses the physical interpretation and limitations of the model, and Section~\ref{sec:conclusions} summarizes the main conclusions.